IronCoreLabs/ironoxide-swig-bindings/android/README.md

 ### Building

 From the repository root, run `android/build.sh`.

+This will compile IronOxide-Android for `x86_64` Android phones.
+If building for a different architecture, you can find the Rust target to compile to
-This will put the compiled library and generated Java files into `android/ironoxide-android/src/main`.
+[here](https://forge.rust-lang.org/release/platform-support.html) and modify the `cross build` command in `build.sh`.
+The compiled library and generated Java files will be put into `android/ironoxide-android/src/main`.

 ## Testing

 ### Prerequisites

 - Successfully run `build.sh` by following the steps in [Build from Source](#build-from-source-1).
-  - This will create the java files and the `.so` files required for the `x86`, `x86_64`, and `arm64-v8a` architectures.
-If testing on a different architecture, you can find the Rust target to compile to [here](https://forge.rust-lang.org/release/platform-support.html).
 - An Android emulator running, or a compatible Android phone connected.
   - To start an emulator using the command line tools, follow these steps from the folder `AndroidCLI/cmdline-tools/tools/bin`:
     1. `./sdkmanager "emulator" "system-images;android-29;google_apis;x86_64"`